Reimarleo/Enron/README.md

 messages themselves.

 ## Part 1 of the process
-The dataset is parsed and the following filed are created into a pandas data frame.
+The dataset is parsed and the following filed are created into a pandas dataframe.

 - (a) Date sent
 - (b) Time sent